 We boarded the train from Ooty and planned to get off at Coonoor.
 Our driver was to then pick us from Coonoor for the return journey.
 The train ride through picturesque hills and valleys in the trademark blue and cream carriages has been a subject of many movies.
 The Malaika Arora and Shah Rukh Khan song ‘Chaiya Chaiya’ from the movie Dil Se has been picturized on the Nilgiri Mountain Railways.
 Each time the train passed through a tunnel, the passengers would clap and whistle.
 We could see tea plantations, terraced farms and dense forests of eucalyptus trees as the train rode halting briefly at a couple of stations in between.

-Coonoor Site Seeing
+Coonoor Sight Seeing

 On alighting at Coonoor, we grabbed some lunch at a restaurant close to the station.
 We then went to Dolphins’ Nose- a vantage point from where one can see the Catherine Waterfalls cascading down the distant mountains.
 Next, we visited the High Field Tea Factory as we wanted the children to see the tea manufacturing process.
 The different stages of tea processing from the time the tea leaves are picked, to their cutting, rolling, fermentation, drying and finally, packaging was an educational experience for the children.